1 8 Of Circle

 Q2: Can I use this method for circles with very large or very small radii?

 A: Yes, the formulas apply regardless of the size of the radius.
-However, ensure you use appropriate units and precision in your calculations.
+On the flip side, ensure you use appropriate units and precision in your calculations.

 Q3: How do I calculate the area of the segment formed by the 1/8th arc and its chord?